lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

 Most of the Vulkan functions return an `int` value that is used to check if the call as succeeded or not.
 To check this, an utility method has been defined in the `VulkanUtils` class that throws a `RuntimeException` if the call does not return `VK_SUCCESS`.
+You can view a list of errors and return codes [here](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/chap3.html#fundamentals-returncodes).

 ```java
 package org.vulkanb.eng.graph.vk;